warp-9000/challenge-18-building-a-blockchain/README.md

 The stable version of this project can be run on Windows, Mac OS, or Linux as long as the user's environment has the following:
-- python #.#
+- python 3.7
+- streamlit
+- dataclasses
+- typing
-- framework
+- datetime
-- names
+- pandas
-- here
+- hashlib

 ---